 - B.S. in Marine Biology and Sustainable Aquaculture: Students of this program learn about the biological connections between the world’s oceans, the promise and future of the aquaculture industry, and how we can all contribute to a sustainable marine environment.

 Diploma Courses After MSc Microbiology

 Continuing your microbiologist education after earning your M.Sc. in microbiology will refine and refresh your knowledge, and strengthen your resume.
-Some of the courses offered by Unity College that can help reinforce your academic foundation and assist with the application of academics in business and management are:
+Some of the courses offered by Unity Environmental University that can help reinforce your academic foundation and assist with the application of academics in business and management are: